netherphp/standards/README.md

 ## HTML Templating

-When working within the scope of an HTML template code blocks will be written using their Alternative Syntax.
+When working within the scope of an HTML template file, code structures will be written using their Alternative Syntax.
 Short tag echo will not be used.

 ```php
 <?php if($Stuff): ?>